Pal-GHK (topical) (200mg)

 Discount per Quantity

-Palmitoyl-GHK may have the potential to stimulate collagen production, which is a key component of the extracellular matrix in the skin.
-That’s based on the fact that the Gly-His-Lys sequence is a fragment of collagen.
-Gly-His-Lys is released during collagen hydrolysis, which occurs during wound healing and inflammation processes.
-Therefore, the tripeptide is believed to act as a natural feedback signal to fibroblasts, the cells responsible for producing collagen and other components of the extracellular matrix.
-The role of collagen is to provide structure and support to the skin, making it appear firm and smooth.
+Researchers have suggested that Pal-GHK may stimulate collagen production, a key component of the skin's extracellular matrix (ECM).
+This hypothesis was initially developed because the Gly-His-Lys sequence is also a structural fragment of the protein collagen.
+Gly-His-Lys is believed to be released during collagen hydrolysis, typically induced in tissue repair and to mitigate inflammation.
+Therefore, the tripeptide is believed to act as a natural feedback signal to fibroblasts, the cells responsible for producing collagen and other ECM components.

-Palmitoyl-GHK may also have antioxidant properties against damage caused by free radicals.
+Pal-GHK may also exhibit antioxidant potential against damage caused by free radicals.
 Free radicals are unstable molecules that may damage cell structures and are considered to contribute to the aging process.
 By potentially neutralizing free radicals, Palmitoyl-GHK may reduce cellular aging and inflammation.

 Molecular formula: C30H54N6O5